-The global pandemic has influenced this, but nobody knows how long the pressure on marketing budgets will remain.
+The global pandemic has influenced these tight budgets, and while the economy slowly recovers, nobody knows how long the pressure on marketing budgets will remain.
 This is a real problem considering the challenges marketers face:

 - Creating more engaging content across multiple channels